-Planning Commission Study Session - The Planning Commission met again to continue their discussion on which Scenario should guide the Master Plan process.
+Planning Commission Study Session - On September 17, 2024, the Planning Commission met again to continue their discussion on which Scenario should guide the Master Plan process.
 Members of the Commission participated in an interactive work session where they were assigned roles based on different stakeholders in the community.
 These ranged from young families, senior citizens, and large businesses.
 The exercise led to a good discussion that resulted in a clearer consensus of which scenario should be used as a guide, but additional input is needed.